Q - What kind of ball bearing are used in your wind sculptures

-A - No; if installed properly using the supplied anchor and inserting the lowerpole one foot into the ground, the sculpture can withstand winds up to 50 miles per hour.
-In winds in excess of 50 mph, we recommend removing the upper portion of the sculpture.
+No; if installed properly using the supplied anchor and inserting the lower pole one foot into the ground.
+In winds in excess of 50 miles per hour, we recommend removing the upper portion of the sculpture.

 Q - Can I leave the sculpture outside all year long?

-A - Yes; Hypnartic sculptures are designed to withstand extreme temperatures and will not be harmed by snow, rain or extreme heat.
+Yes; Hypnartic Artwork sculptures are designed to withstand extreme temperatures and will not be harmed by snow, rain or extreme heat.

 Q - Do I have to grease or lubricate any part of the sculpture?
 No, our sculptures are maintenance-free.
 The multiple bearings that allow the sculptures to turn are permanently sealed and do not need lubrication.

 Q - Is it possible to install the wind sculpture base in a dirt/rock base with bark over dirt instead of on a grass base?
 How secure is this installation since I do not know how deep I can "pound" the three prong base and center pole into the ground?

 As a backup, we suggest you purchase a bag of QUIKRETE® and then dig a hole so the top of the anchor is even with the ground.
 Then pound the bottom pole about one foot into the ground.
 Next, mix some of the QUIKRETE® with your gravel and cover the anchor, then water it lightly so the QUIKRETE® is damp only.
 By morning it should have hardened and you will have a solid base.

 Q - I would like to mount the sculpture on our deck.
 I can drill a hole in the floor and floor joist the diameter of the shaft (it is treated lumber) and also attach the pole to the railing of the deck with a pipe bracket if the horizontal pivot point is above the raining (<40 inches).
 Does this sound feasible?
 Any concerns at all?